 Tips to Thrive in Student Accommodation

-If you have started university, living with roommates can be both exciting and challenging.
-Here are some tips to make your shared space feel like home.
+Here are some useful tips to help you make your shared space feel like home.

 Cleaning Shared Areas